 A query is an operation that retrieves data from a table or view.

 SELECT is the only SQL statement that you can use to query data.
 The set of data retrieved from execution of a

 SELECT statement is known as a result set.

-Table 7-1 shows two required keywords and two keywords that are commonly found in a
+The following table shows two required keywords and two keywords that are commonly found in a

 SELECT statement.
 The table also associates capabilities of a